suchialex/CINS3002-HW04/instructions.md

   -   Write a statement to print `File Not Found`
   -   return an empty list
   - In the else block,
-    - Create an empty list (this list will contain all the employees data)
+    - Create an empty list (this list will contain all the employees data) ⏩ Tutorial: 7-2
     - Using the above file pointer, start a for loop with a loop variable of your choice (this variable will read each line of the file)
       - Strip off the newline character from the loop variable
       - Now append it to the empty list you created above